Skip to main content

 • Responding to change over following a plan

 Looking back upon these main principles, it is easy to see how agile development has evolved in business relationships generally.
 While the agile style might be commonplace to us now, agile development emerged because of difficulties with previous software development methodologies, like the waterfall methodology.
+See the best project management methodology for software development for a detailed comparison.

 The waterfall method was the prior gold standard for developing software, but it required a ton of documentation before coding construction even started.
 A business analyst (or a similar position) was first needed to propose a business application, which documented the software and business needs’ requirements.
 So while this document might have been helpful, it was also exceptionally long as it needed to establish the overall strategy, functional specifics, and the visual user interface design.